DoD-Platform-One/Anchore/chart/deps/feeds/README.md

 | `cloudsql.extraArgs`             | a list of extra arguments to be passed into the cloudsql container command. eg | `[]`                                      |

+## Release Notes

 For the latest updates and features in Anchore Enterprise, see the official [Release Notes](https://docs.anchore.com/current/docs/releasenotes/).

 - **Major Chart Version Change (e.g., v0.1.2 -> v1.0.0)**: Signifies an incompatible breaking change that necessitates manual intervention, such as updates to your values file or data migrations.
 - **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a significant change to the deployment that does not require manual intervention.
 - **Patch Chart Version Change (e.g., v0.1.2 -> v0.1.3)**: Indicates a backwards-compatible bug fix or documentation update.

+### v2.7.x

+- Update Anchore Feeds image to v5.7.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/570/) for more information.

+### v2.6.x

+- Update Anchore Feeds image to v5.6.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/560/) for more information.

+### v2.5.x

+- Update Anchore Feeds image to v5.5.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/550/) for more information.
+- Added support for service specific annotations.

+### v2.4.0

+- Update Anchore Feeds image to v5.4.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/540/) for more information.

+### v2.3.0

+- Update Anchore Feeds image to v5.3.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/530/) for more information.
+- Bump kubeVersion requirement to allow deployment on Kubernetes v1.29.x clusters.

+### v2.2.0

+- Update Anchore Feeds image to v5.2.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/520/) for more information.
+- Removes the `null` value from the default `ANCHORE_GITHUB_TOKEN` environment variable in the `anchore-enterprise-feeds-env` secret.
+This was causing issues with all feeds drivers if a token was not provided.

+### v2.1.0

+- Update Anchore Feeds image to v5.1.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/510/) for more information.

+### v2.0.0

+- Updated Anchore Feeds image to v5.0.0
+- Anchore Feeds v5.0.0 introduces a breaking change to the API endpoints, and requires updating any external integrations to use the new endpoints.
+See the [Migration Guide](https://docs.anchore.com/current/docs/migration_guide/) for more information.
+- The following values were removed as only the `v2` API is supported in Anchore Feeds 5.0.0:
+  - `feeds.service.apiVersion`

 ### v1.0.0